louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

 > So, for example, if my host machine name is GLAD0S and I want to play Portal 2 I should put `stream GLAD0S "Portal 2"`
 - Change the name from `com.moonlight stream.Moonlight` to the name of your game (I mean, I'd do that if I were you.)

 From here, your game is playable directly from the Steam Deck experience.
-However, it's pretty blend.
+However, it's pretty bland.
 No pictures, nothing.
 Pretty dull, innit?

 #### Customizing the Game Shortcut

 To customize your new shortcut, we'll use [SteamGridDb](https://www.steamgriddb.com].

 - Create an account/Login
-- Install [SGDBoop](https://www.steamgriddb.com/boop) (Flatpak is the option your looking for)
+- Install [SGDBoop](https://www.steamgriddb.com/boop) (Flatpak is the option you are looking for)
 - On the install page, press dat boop button!
 - Restart your Steam Deck, go back to the Desktop.
 - Look for your game on SteamGridDb and pick the assets you want to use.